 In 2003 Cydney joined the University of Florida and became a project manager.
 She began her career at UF by managing minor projects and after a few years started managing major projects.
 Many of her projects are focused on student life and the arts.
 Among her projects are the Steinbrenner Band Building, Harn Museum Asian Art Wing, Fackler Foyers at the Phillips Center for Performing Arts, the Reitz Union Expansion and Renovation and the Herbert Wertheim Laboratory for Engineering Excellence.

-Fransisco is responsible for managing both major and minor projects.
+Francisco is responsible for managing both major and minor projects.
 He mentors and provides orientation of policies and procedures to new project managers.
-Fransicso started working for the University of Florida in September 2005.
+Francicso started working for the University of Florida in September 2005.
 He has a Bachelor's in Science of Mechanical Engineering with experience in Commissioning Engineering.

 He enjoys spending his free time as a sports trainer and sport photographer.
 His favorite quote is "It is about time to STOP trying and to START doing it!"